ga-wdi-boston/ruby-object-model/README.md

 puts focus.engine
 ```

-Whenever I create a new instance of a `Ford`, on initialization an instance of
-a `Car` is created as well.
-This instance of car has all of the methods defined
-in the `Car` class. *It inherits all of methods defined in the `Car` class.*
+Whenever I create a new instance of a `Ford`, Ruby looks for a method called `initialize`.
+In this case, it doesn't find that method on the `Ford` class, so it finds the method on it's parent `Car`. `focus` is an instance of the `Car` class,  so *it inherits all of methods defined in the `Car` class.*

 ## An Even Better Way (Mixins)